rtravitz/portfolio/m1_portfolio.markdown

 ## D: Professional Skills

-Professional skills sessions help build important skills
+Professional skills sessions help us become complete developers and prepare us to work as part of teams and organizations.

 ### Gear Up